-Listen here, Fruity Pebbles.
-The Mai Tai is no haphazard mishmash of fruit salad mayhem—it’s a classic straight to its rummy core.
-But like many drinks that involve fruit juices, the Mai Tai got muddy along the way, with shortcuts and liberties that more often than not left you with a headache and (literally) a bad taste in your mouth, instead of memories of tropical splendor.
-But no more.
-It’s the moment of the Mai Tai, and here’s what it’s all about.
+Contrary to how bars were serving it in the ’90s and early 2000s, a real Mai Tai is no haphazard fruit-salad mishmash—it’s a classic straight to its rummy core.
+But like many drinks that involve fruit juices, it got muddied along the way, with shortcuts and liberties that often left you with a headache and a literal bad taste in your mouth, instead of memories of tropical splendor.
+But that degradation will be suffered no more—it’s the moment of the Mai Tai, and here’s what it’s all about.

 1. It’s the Stuff of Tiki Legend

-While we can’t quite throw down and give credit to one maker of the Mai Tai, its invention is in all likelihood a split-the-difference one-two punch of two Tiki icons: Ernest Raymond Beaumont Gantt (aka Donn Beach) and Victor “Trader Vic” Bergeron.
-Beach in all likelihood started the footprint for it in the 1930s at his famed Don the Beachcomber in Hollywood (now in Huntington Beach, Calif.), but Trader Vic certainly appears to be the barman who perfected the drink as we know it today sometime in the 1940s at his renowned original Trader Vic’s, in California’s East Bay.
+While it’s impossible to give full credit to one maker of the Mai Tai, its invention is likely a one-two punch of two Tiki icons: Ernest Raymond Beaumont Gantt (aka Donn Beach) and Victor “Trader Vic” Bergeron.
+Beach seemingly started the footprint for it in the 1930s at his famed Don the Beachcomber in Hollywood (now in Huntington Beach, California.), but Trader Vic certainly appears to be the barman who perfected the drink as we know it today sometime in the 1940s at his renowned original Trader Vic’s, in California’s East Bay.

-2. It’s Not Really Supposed to Be Sweetie-Sweet
+2. It’s Not Supposed to Be Super Sweet

 3. Ice Is the Key